 Material and Finish

-The stainless steel finish looks very nice and adds a stylish touch to the kitchen.
+The sleek black finish pairs beautifully with modern countertops, adding a stylish touch to the kitchen.

 Buying Guide for the Best Gas Cooktops